OrtakYakuza/Projects2024/SoCo_hs24-group_55-a2/README.md

 10.11.24

-made minor correction to our reporting.py so that more decimal points are printed added an print statement to the logging which displays "id,timestamp,function_name,event" at the top
+made minor correction to our reporting.py so that more decimal points are printed reviewed everything together by going through the steps together and reviewing the code